Data collection with the device thingy 53

 It is UART over BLE (called NUS - Nordic UART Service) which implements our Remote Management Protocol with a small addition to also transfer collected samples through NUS.
 The mobile app later uploads samples to our Ingestion Service.

-I also have good news for you :slight_smile: The source code of the Nordic’s nRF Edge Impulse mobile app is fully available here (as well as the iOS version).
+I also have good news for you The source code of the Nordic’s nRF Edge Impulse mobile app is fully available here (as well as the iOS version).

 If you have further questions, just ask here.
 We will be happy to help you.